Aneesh3031/Aneesh3031/README.md

 # Hi there 👋 I'm Aneesh Mhasawade

-I am a second-year Engineering student focused on building robust software, mastering programming systems, and exploring data structures.I have keen interest in Artificial Intelligence specifically in Model Training and would like to explore it.
+I am a Second-year Engineering student focused on building robust software, mastering programming systems, and exploring data structures.I have keen interest in Artificial Intelligence specifically in Model Training and would like to explore it.
 ---

 ### 🛠️ Tech Stack & Toolkit